jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 ![Artboard layout for the project](https://raw.githubusercontent.com/jeffThompson/Design2/master/Images/Week02/WoodTypeLayout.png)

-**Please design your letters to fit in a 3.5 x 3.5" block, next to each other, in a single Illustrator file (like in the image above).**
+**Please design your letters to fit in a 2.5 x 2.5" block (changed from what we talked about in class, but we can resize later so don't sweat it), next to each other, in a single Illustrator file (like in the image above).**

 Please also wear clothes you don't mind getting messy (or an apron).
 We'll be printing with ink, and though we hopefully won't make too much of a mess, better safe than sorry.
 ### PREPPING YOUR FILES FOR CUTTING